2. Where can I contact you?

-- Clean your washer of all residues from other detergents.
-This can be accomplished by washing a load of rags or daily-use towels with one scoop of Charlie Banana® Detergent, or wiping the drum with Charlie Banana® Detergent solution.
+Clean your washer of all residues from other detergents.
+This can be accomplished by washing a load of rags or daily-use towels with detergent that does not leave residues.

-Wash your diapers with 1 FULL DOSE of Charlie Banana® Laundry Detergent in warm water.
+Wash your diapers with a detergent that does not leave residue in warm water.
 Repeat that at least 4 times to fully remove old detergent residues.

 The Daily Routine

-- Wash on warm with the FULL DOSE of Charlie Banana® Laundry Detergent, lots of water and plenty of agitation.
+Wash on warm with a soft detergent, lots of water and plenty of agitation.
 Add disinfectant – 4 tbsp. of vinegar (but only in the rinse) should suffice.
 Sunning also works to disinfect your diapers.

-- Rewash on cold with at least the full dose of Charlie Banana® Laundry Detergent to ensure a deep clean.
+Rewash on cold with at least the full dose of eco-friendly detergent to ensure a deep clean.

 2. Should I clean the washer after every dirty diaper?
 Or how to wash dirty diapers?